mikkelAtVisma/WCFB/index.md

 * One free beverage per solved problem per person.
 * Some twenty different programming languages are accepted, including Java, Python, JavaScript, and various C dialects.
   See the [Kattis language overview](https://open.kattis.com/help) for the full list.
 * No prior registration is required.
-Create your team at [Insert contest Link]
+Create your team at [Awaiting contest Link, this will be updated soon!]
+[Insert contest Link]
 * After your team solves a problem (and having it accepted on the server), you will be allowed a delicious beer.

 Previous events